 Wearing a medical-grade face mask and installing air purifiers at home, used to be viewed as an over-reaction to air pollution.
 But today, it has become a necessity for many pollution-weary Chinese.

 Traditional face masks only aim at blocking pollution, especially PM 2.5 particles.
-But this can be called “face mask 2.0”.
-The mask is connected via a breathing tube to a small air purifier, which filters the pollutants and churns out clean air.
+But we can call this a “face mask 2.0”.
+The mask connects via a breathing tube to a small air purifier.
+It then filters the pollutants and churns out clean air.
 There’s not much new technology, but you have to say it is an innovative wearable gadget.

 Besides the mask, the new wearables also include smog-filtering helmets, scarves, and even headsets.
 Despite looking different, they function in similar ways.